shimaore/esl/src/response.coffee.md

 Typically `command/reply` will contain the status in the `Reply-Text` header while `api/response` will contain the status in the body.

+          try
             @once 'freeswitch_command_reply'
             .then (res) ->
               @_trace? {when:'send: reply', res, command, args}
               reply = res.headers['Reply-Text']
               if not reply?
                 @_trace? {when:'send: failed', why:'no reply', command, args}
                 reject new FreeSwitchError res, {when:'no reply to command',command,args}
                 return

               if reply.match /^-/
                 @_trace? {when:'send: failed', reply}
                 reject new FreeSwitchError res, {when:'command reply',reply,command,args}
                 return

               resolve res
               return

             @write command, args
+          catch exception
+            reject exception

         p.bind this